 To be frank, systems admin and accountancy can be a bit boring.
 But it’s a mark of the success of the WordPress mission1, and the potential it has unlocked, that we’re now into that business-as-usual territory.
 When you’re getting stuck into the ‘boring’ bits, that’s when change is really happening.

+And it turns out, I don’t actually hate technical architecture diagrams and budget forecasts after all.
 1 When I first drafted this, I wasn’t sure about using the word ‘mission’.
 But then, by sheer coincidence, Seth Godin posts a few lines on his blog, and I feel a whole lot better about it.

 Just as with last year’s inaugural event, all the available places at Word Up Whitehall II were snapped up within 24 hours.

 We’ll have representatives from a dozen government departments (depending on how you count the various No10/Cabinet Office connections): and once again, my thanks to everyone for obeying the informal ‘maximum three per department’ rule.